Ground-effect vehicle: 2000–2019

 Estonian transport company Sea Wolf Express planned to launch passenger service in 2019 between Helsinki and Tallinn, a distance of 87 km taking only half an hour, using a Russian-built ekranoplan.
 The company ordered 15 ekranoplans with maximum speed of 185 km/h and capacity of 12 passengers, built by Russian RDC Aqualines.

-2020-

-In 2021 Brittany Ferries announced that they were looking into using REGENT (Regional Electric Ground Effect Naval Transport) ground effect craft "seagliders" for cross English Channel services.
-Southern Airways Express also placed firm orders for seagliders with intent to operate them along Florida's east coast.
+2020–present

 Around mid-2022, the US Defense Advanced Research Projects Agency (DARPA) launched its Liberty Lifter project, with the goal of creating a low-cost seaplane that would use the ground-effect to extend its range.
-The program aims to carry 90 tons over 6500 nmi, operate at sea without ground-based maintenance, all using low-cost materials.
+The program aims to carry 90 tons over 6500 nmi, operate at sea without ground-based maintenance, and use low-cost materials.

+In 2025, reports of a Chinese 'Ekranoplan' surfaced in Naval News magazine.
+The aircraft features several design elements from the Ekranoplan design: